Fall of Outremer: The Crusade of Nicholas IV and the Massacre at Acre

 The pope's call was taken unexpectedly by a group of townsfolk from Lombardy and Tuscany.
 He accepted their help and put them under the command of Bernard of Montmajour, bishop of Tripoli.
 The Venetians provided a naval squadron under the command Nicholas Tiepolo, son of Lorenzo Tiepolo, and assisted by Jean I de Grailly.
 The fleet was soon joined by galleys sent by James II of Aragon.
 The truce between Henry II and Qalawun had restored the peace at Acre.
 By summer of 1290, the merchants of Damascus were again sending their caravans to the coast and Acre was bustling.
 In August, the Italian crusaders arrived and they immediately began causing trouble.
 Their commanders had no control over them.
 They had come to fight the infidel and began to attack the Muslim merchants and citizens.
 At the end of August, a riot flared and they began slaying all Muslims.
 Deciding that every man with a beard was a Muslim, many Christians were also attacked.
 All that the authorities could do was do was to rescue a few of the Muslims and take them to the safety of the castle.
 The ringleaders were arrested, but the damage was done.

-The news of the massacre soon reached Qalawun.
-When his anger subsided, he decided that it was time to eradicate the Franks from the Holy Land.
+The news of the massacre soon reached Qalawun, who decided to eradicate the Franks from the Holy Land.
 Acre sent apologies and excuses, but he demanded that the guilty parties be handed over to him for punishment.
 This was rejected as public opinion would not allow the sending of Christians to certain death at the hands of an infidel.
 Instead, there was an attempt to blame the Muslim merchants.
 Qalawun had no option to resort to arms, believing that he was legally justified in breaking the truce.
 He mobilized the Egyptian army and sent the Syrian army to the coast of Palestine.
 Guillaume de Beaujeu was again alerted, but, as with Tripoli, no one believed him.
 Sending an envoy to Cairo, Qalawun offered to spare the city in return for a bounty.
 The offer was rejected and the Templar Grand Master was accused of treason.